noislabs/docs2/src/randdrop.md

 We aimed for a merkle randdrop because it is more elegant, cost efficient, safer and not spammy.
 When doing merkle randdrop you don't send tokens to all wallets, instead users who are interested will come to claim your token.
-This is good formany reasons:
+This is good for many reasons:

-- Legals: Companies incertain countries don't have to justify this token that they didn'teven want to claim.
+- Legals: Companies in certain countries don't have to justify this token that they didn't even want to claim.
-- Gas fees: Users will claim their tokens so the operator doesn'thave to spend a big amount to airdrop to all these users
+- Gas fees: Users will claim their tokens so the operator doesn't have to spend a big amount to airdrop to all these users
 - performance and efficiency: The computation is done offchain on the browser of the user to calculate the merkle proof, and the contract doens't have to hold